ifauh/par-sir/README.md

-**par-sir** is derived from, and depends upon, the [3d_sir code](https://github.com/aasensio/3d_sir): Copyright (c) 2018 Andrés Asensio Ramos The 3d_sir code is included a submodule of **par-sir** with code overlays in the synth subdirectory.
+**par-sir** is derived from, and depends upon, the [3d_sir code](https://github.com/aasensio/3d_sir): Copyright (c) 2018 Andrés Asensio Ramos The 3d_sir code is included as a submodule of **par-sir** with code overlays in the synth subdirectory.

 | Filename | Description |
 | -------- | ----------- |